 As part of the new Dynamics 365 release cadence, we are deploying 2 release waves per year Release wave 1 (covers features releasing from April through September) and Release wave 2 (covers features releasing from October through March) to all of our customers and partners.
-The early access provides you with an opportunity to validate the update in your sandbox environment before it is applied to your production environment.
-The early access also gives you an opportunity to experience the new features in advance and confidently roll them out to all your users.
+This early access provides you with an opportunity to validate the update in your sandbox environment before it is applied to your production environment.
+Early access also gives you an opportunity to experience the new features in advance and confidently roll them out to all your users.

 How do I enable the early access features in an environment?